 Spend an evening with the greatest gathering of LSU Baseball Legends in history, including Coaches Paul Mainieri and Skip Bertman.
 Relive the stories of their playing days at LSU, College World Series experiences and time in the Major Leagues from your favorite Tiger players.

-Tiger Baseball Legends for Charity benefits several charitable organizations in Louisiana.
+An Evening with Tiger Baseball Legends benefits several charitable organizations in Louisiana.
 The event features several of the legends on stage together, food and drink, performance paintings, a live and silent auction and plenty of fun.

 The Mikie Mahtook Foundation is a nonprofit organization dedicated to the education and prevention of heart disease, as well as other charitable causes.
 The Foundation was established in 2014 by professional baseball player and LSU College World Series Champion Mikie Mahtook in honor of his father Michael, who died of heart disease at the age of 32 when Mikie was just four years old.